rgraner/sponsify/README.md

 Now, your app is ready to handle payments and subscriptions using Stripe.

 ## Usage
-Once the project is set up, you can access it by opening a web browser and navigating to the appropriate URL.
-Here's how you can use the app:
 - Sponsors can browse and choose sponsorship plans offered by various projects.
 - Organizations (projects) can create and manage sponsorship plans.
 - The app facilitates communication and interactions between sponsors and projects.